sjstretton/screwed/08-Inequality.md

 To what extent is someone's monetary success due to their own work, and to what extent is it their luck or privilege (in terms of genes, or parental support), or a product of the wider society?
 And to what extent should we reward those who seek money over other objectives?

-Income taxation is one of the main ways in which the government affects the income distribution across society.
-From a purely philosophical point of view it's not easy to determine what the rate of income tax should be.
-We'll come back to this in the next chapter, when we look at this through the prism of income inequality and the recent historical experience.
-We'll also consider the equity of processes of wealth growing.
+Income taxation is one of the main ways in which the government affects income distribution across society.
+From a purely philosophical point of view, it's not easy to determine what the rate of income tax should be.
+We'll come back to this in the next chapter, when we look at this through the prism of income inequality and recent historical experience.
+We'll also consider the fairness of different processes of wealth accumulation.

 # 7.8 Direct taxes and their redistributive role

 ## Income Tax in the UK

 Most people, when they think of tax, immediately think of income tax.
-It is possibly the most noticeably intrusive tax in every individual's life, requiring, as it does, the keeping of records,the filling in of forms and the possible sanctions from the 'tax man'.
+It is possibly the most noticeably intrusive tax in every individual's life, requiring, as it does, the keeping of records, the filling in of forms, and possible sanctions from the 'tax man.'
 Unlike VAT, which is added to goods and services we purchase, income tax comes out of our earnings.
 There is often an added feeling of grievance associated with the sense that the government is taking money for which we have worked very hard.

-Income tax is progressive, with different rates of tax payable, according to income.
-These rates are called 'Bands'.
+Income tax is progressive, with different rates of tax payable according to income.
+These rates are called 'Bands.'
 As of 2016, each individual is entitled to a'personal allowance' of £11,000 of non-taxable income.
 Above this, their income is taxable.
 Taxable income (i.e. income above the personal allowance) is subject to different tax rates depending upon the band within which it falls.
-The below table summarises the income tax bands and rates.
+The table below summarises the income tax bands and rates.

 | Band                                                     | Rate             | Income after allowances   2016/17 | Income after allowances  2015/16 |
 | ------------------------------------------------------------ | -------------------- | ----------------------------------------- | ---------------------------------------- |